Meteor-Community-Packages/meteor-simple-schema/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 ![GitHub License](https://img.shields.io/github/license/Meteor-Community-Packages/meteor-simple-schema)

+## Attention! 🧐
 > This package is back under maintenance by the Meteor Community Packages group 🚀
+> Consider this a hard-fork to ensure a future-proof maintenance with focus on
+> Meteor-Compatibility (Meteor 2.x; 3.x and beyond)! ☄️

+## About this package
 SimpleSchema validates JavaScript objects to ensure they match a schema.
 It can also clean the objects to automatically convert types, remove unsupported properties, and add automatic values such that the object is then more likely to pass validation.

 There are a lot of similar packages for validating objects.
 These are some of the features of this package that might be good reasons to choose this one over another: